girosolution/girocheckout_sdk/README.md

 }
 ```

 The method *paymentSuccessful()* returns true, if the payment has succeeded.
-In case of a giropay-ID transaction the method *avsSuccessful()* delivers the result of the age verification.
 Any response parameter can be obtained via the *getResponseParam()* method.

 *sendOkStatus()*, *sendBadRequestStatus()* and *sendOtherStatus()* may be used to respond to the request by sending the appropriate header.